canjs/can-stache-bindings/docs/to-parent.md

 <my-panel addPanel:from="scope.vars.addPanel" title:from="'CanJS'">CanJS Content</my-panel>
 ```

-Check it out in this demo:
+Check it out in this demo by clicking on the list items:

 @demo demos/can-stache-bindings/to-parent-function.html